Answers to Quiz

 reading.

-meats is added for color, flavor and food
+in cured meats is added for color, flavor and

-nitrite has been used as a curing ingredient in
+been used as a curing ingredient in meats for

-meats for hundreds of years to enhance flavor
+hundreds of years to enhance flavor and color

 12. Freezing food kills